-What constitutes import?

 Instructions for animals to be inspected at Helsinki-Vantaa Airport:

-The veterinary border inspection post is situated in the Finnair Cargo Center (Rahtitie 1), access via security control at door 13.
+The veterinary border inspection post is situated in the The COOL Nordic Cargo Hub ( Turbiinitie 4, 01530 Vantaa).

-Generally border inspection can be performed about one hour after the aircraft lands.
+Generally border inspection can be performed about one hour after the aircraft lands, please verify time from your airline company.
+Ensure where the animal’s papers will be and collect them.

-Go to take a visitor card from the security desk when entering the cargo area
+Go to take a visitor card from the security desk at TP2 before entering the cargo area.

-In case the flight company uses Service Air (for example Aeroflot), you must collect the papers from the Swissport Cargo Center (Rahtitie 3).
-Ask them to move your animal to veterinary border inspection post.
+In case the flight company uses Swissport terminal, ask them to move your animal to veterinary border inspection post.

 Documents required at the Vaalimaa border inspection post for imports of dogs, cats and ferrets from non-EU countries

 The protection of dogs, cats and ferrets during transport in connection with commercial activity is governed by Regulation 1/2005 of the Council of the European Community and the Animal Transport Act (1429/2006).
 Anyone transporting dogs, cats or ferrets in connection with commercial activity must have a transporter authorisation.
-Russian-speaking operators can get more information on how these are granted from the Estonian authorities ( http://www.vet.agri.ee/, e-mail vet vet.agri.ee, tel.
-605 1710, fax 621 1441).
 Links to the Animal Transport Regulation and the transporter authorisation are given in the section Transport of horses from countries from outside the EU – animal welfare.
 Instructions on how to get a transporter authorisation in Finland you will find at our website "Eläinkuljetus".

 IN ADDITION TO THE ABOVE MODEL HEALTH CERTIFICATE, the transporter must present the following documents to the border veterinarian at the veterinary border inspection post: